OpenProteinAI/openprotein-docs/src/poet/prompts.md

 ## Why is MSA useful?

-The resulting MSA can be used to infer sequence homology and conduct phylogenetic analysis to assess the sequences' shared evolutionary origins.
+The resulting MSA can be used to infer sequence homology and conduct phylogenetic analysis to assess the sequences’ shared evolutionary origins.
 Biologically sound and accurate alignments show homology and relationships, allowing for new member identification and the comparison of similar sequences.
 Because subsequent analysis depends on the results of an MSA, accuracy is vital.

 ## If you have an existing MSA